People open up in a different kind of way with clean questions

 Having taken time out to raise her young family, it wasn’t until 2016 that Rachel had time to attend a course in Clean Language.
 She chose Clean for Teams as “the first step to refresh my skills” and says she was a bit overwhelmed at first as she found it hard to switch off from domestic issues.

-Rachel immediately joined our Systemic Modelling Level 1 Programme and completed her first module just before Christmas.
+Rachel immediately joined our Systemic Modelling Professional Level Rolling Programme and completed her first module just before Christmas.
 She found this to be: